RBMHTechnology/eventuate-tools/log-viewer/README.md

 log-viewer uses the
 [`ReplicationProtocol`](http://rbmhtechnology.github.io/eventuate/latest/api/index.html#com.rbmhtechnology.eventuate.ReplicationProtocol$)
-to communicate with the running eventuate-based application, so it basically looks like just another replication-client.
+to communicate with the running Eventuate-based application, so it basically looks like just another replication-client.
 That is why it needs to have access to application jars.